react-navigation/react-navigation.github.io/docs/headers.md

 ## Summary

 - You can customize the header inside of the `navigationOptions` static property on your screen components.
 Read the full list of options [in the API reference](stack-navigator.html#navigationoptions-used-by-stacknavigator).
 - The `navigationOptions` static property can be an object or a function.
-When it is a function, it is provided with an objexct with the `navigation` prop, `screenProps`, and `navigationOptions` on it.
+When it is a function, it is provided with an object with the `navigation` prop, `screenProps`, and `navigationOptions` on it.
 - You can also specify shared `navigationOptions` in the `StackNavigator` configuration when you initialize it.
 The static property takes precedence over that configuration.
 - [Full source of what we have built so far](https://snack.expo.io/@react-navigation/custom-header-title-component).